 - Is not designed for continuous employee occupancy.
-Many employers have Confined Spaces on their worksites, and are not sure which safety standards apply to them, and what the requirements are for employee training.
+Many employers have Confined Spaces on their work sites, and are not sure which safety standards apply to them, and what the requirements are for employee training.

-Proper Confined Space Training will show employers and employees what the principal hazards are in Confined Spaces, and how to protect themselves from them.
+Proper Confined Space Entry Training will show employers and employees what the principal hazards are in Confined Spaces, and how to protect themselves from them.
 Whether the danger is engulfment, toxic or flammable atmospheres, or other physical or environmental hazards, employee awareness and protection are the most important aspect of Confined Space operations.
 Worker injuries and fatalities are preventable with the right mix of information and commitment from management.

 New Construction Confined Space Entry Training Now Available

 Confined Space Entry Training has long been available for General Industry applications.
 After careful study of work related accidents, OSHA opened new discussions on providing similar standards and regulations for the Construction Industry.
 The new rule was investigated for several year, before becoming it’s own standard, (29 CFR 1926 Subpart AA).
 The rule went into effect August 3, 2015.
 Similar to it’s General Industry counterpart, workers that work in or near Confined Spaces, must be trained to work in a permit-required confined space.
 We are please to be able to offer this new training online and on-site if needed.